ENIGMA: Evolutionary Non-Isometric Geometry Matching: Genetic Non Isometric Maps

 \subsection{Crossover}

-The chromosomes selected for the next generation have a $0.75$ probability to undergo a \emph{crossover} operation.
-The crossover operator merges two different input chromosomes, $\chrom_A, \chrom_B$ into two new chromosomes, $\chromChild_{A}, \chromChild_{B}$.
-To combine the input chromosomes in a geometrically consistent way, we again use adjacency preserving genes, as defined in section~\ref{sec:genes}.
-The crossover algorithm (Algorithm~\ref{alg:crossover}), is very similar to the initial chromosome creation.
-Here, however, the source of AP genes comes from the parent chromosomes if possible, and only if these cannot be added while keeping the chromosomes valid, do we consider the gene banks.
-If no more adjacent unassigned landmarks are available, we pick a random chromosome from the parent that does not invalidate the child chromosome.
+The chromosomes selected for the next generation undergo a \emph{crossover} operation with probability \pcross.
+The crossover operator merges two input chromosomes $\chrom_A, \chrom_B$ into two new chromosomes $\chromChild_{A}, \chromChild_{B}$.
+To combine the input chromosomes in a geometrically consistent way, we again use adjacency preserving (AP) genes, as defined in Section~\ref{sec:genes}.
+The algorithm is similar to the initial chromosome creation, however, rather than matching landmarks based on the gene bank alone, matching is mainly based on the \emph{parent} chromosomes.

+The crossover algorithm is described in Algorithm~\ref{alg:crossover}.
+First, we randomly pick a non empty gene from the parent chromosomes.
+The correspondence of the selected gene as assigned by $\chrom_A$ is the seed of $\chromChild_{A}$, and correspondence of the same gene as assigned by $\chrom_B$ is the seed of $\chromChild_{B}$.
+Then, each chromosome is constructed by iteratively adding valid AP genes from the parents.
+If all the AP genes invalidate the child chromosome, we consider the gene bank options instead, and if these are not valid as well, we pick a random gene that does not invalidate the child chromosome.

+Figure~\ref{fig:crossover} demonstrates the creation of $\chromChild_{A}$ from the parent chromosomes shown in (a).
+We show corresponding landmarks in the same color, and potential assignments (from the parents or from the gene bank) in magenta.
+The shape of the landmark (sphere or cube) indicates the parent chromosome.